alexnm/re-ducks/README.md

 NOTE: Let's keep it simple for now with `switch` statements and abstract later.

 ### Selectors
-In case the state shape is more complex you need selectors in order to map parts of the state to your props or in order to derive some state on request, also for your components.
+In case your state shape is more complex you need selectors in order to map parts of the `state` to your `props` or in order to derive some data for your components from the current state.

-These are the functions like: `getVisibleTodos`, `isUserAuthenticated`, etc. that take the current app state and return some data based on the state.
+These are the functions like: `getVisibleTodos`, `isUserAuthenticated`, etc. that take the current app state and return some derived data.
 ```javascript
 function checkIfDuckIsInRange( state ) {
     return state.duck.distance > 1000;